-In California, cities are given the responsibility of regulating taxicabs and States Public Utility Commission (CPUC) regulated buses, limousines rail, trolleys and other intercity services.
+In California, cities are given the responsibility of regulating taxicabs and the state’s Public Utility Commission (CPUC) regulated buses, limousines rail, trolleys and other intercity services.
 Rideshare startups Uber and Lyft stormed onto the streets of San Francisco in 2010 offering taxi like service with “citizen chauffeurs” using their own unmarked personal cars.
 They quickly encountered a cease and desist order from the City’s Metropolitan Transportation Authority (MTA).
 They ignored it and began an unprecedented lobbying effort at the State Capital.
-After a few months of lobbying, these bold startups got the results they wanted: The CPUC created a new category of transportation service called Transportation Network Companies (TNCs) giving the taxi-like startups no geographic boundaries.
+After a few months of lobbying, these bold startups got the results they wanted: The CPUC created a new category of transportation service (TNC) giving the taxi-like startups no geographic boundaries, lax insurance and driver screening requirements.
 Moreover, the CPUC stipulated that the new category would be “self regulating”, it accepted the promises of the new services to act in a socially responsible manner.
 Regulations that had been crafted by California cities to set standards for local taxi service issues like safety, price, quality, taxes & fees were circumvented.
 Overnight, cities that limited the number of taxis for congestion and fair driver pay, lost control of their streets and also lost the revenue of taxi permits and fees to pay for the use of the streets and enforcement costs.

 TNCs Crank Up The Persuasion Machine And Write Big Checks